 Skip advert

 Design and interior

-The Grande Panda’s interior has also now been revealed in full, showing off an even more funky look than the exterior.
+The Grande Panda’s interior has been revealed in full, showing off an even more funky look than the exterior.
 Its design is inspired by the iconic Lingotto factory in Turin, which for many years was Fiat’s headquarters and featured an iconic oval-shaped test track on its roof.

+Skip advert